-The best way to make more when you sell scrap metal is to separate your metals.
-While some metals can be lumped together, you most likely won’t get the best return by doing so.
+The best way to make more when you sell scrap metal is to separate your items.
+While you can lump some metals together, you most likely won’t receive the best return by doing so.

 6. Add In Copper and Aluminum If You Can